 Don’t dismiss Glasgow as just a big city.
 It has developed over the years to become a major tourist centre.
 Reasons to visit Glasgow on Scotland tours include its many excellent museums and art galleries, visually outstanding architecture, vibrant nightlife, impressive shopping, and attractive green spaces.

 Let’s start with the museums and art galleries.
 The Kelvingrove Art Gallery and Museum is possibly the best-known one.
 Located in the West End, it houses one of Europe’s greatest and most eclectic collections (22 galleries with 8000 objects/paintings).
 Offering free admission, it has an excellent room of Scottish art, a room of fine French Impressionist works, plus Renaissance paintings from Italy and Flanders.
 The University of Glasgow’s Hunterian is the oldest museum in Scotland.
 It covers The Hunterian Museum, The Hunterian Art Gallery, The Mackintosh House, The Zoology Museum, and The Anatomy Museum – all on the campus of the University.
 Architecture in Glasgow is synonymous with the famous Scottish architect, Charles Rennie Mackintosh.
 His works include the Willow Tearooms, Glasgow School of Art, House for an Art Lover, Scotland Street School, and The Lighthouse.
 The Riverside Museum is something special.
 Basically, its exhibits involve transport and travel.
 This ranges from horse-drawn carriages and the world’s first pedal-powered bicycle to model Clyde-built ships, plus assorted railway locomotives and streetcars.
-There is also an amazing recreation of a Glasgow shopping street from early 20th Century.
+There is also an amazing recreation of a Glasgow shopping street from the early 20th Century.

 Glasgow was designated “UK City of Architecture and Design.”
 Everywhere you go, you will see why.
-In Glasgow’s West End, this includes the University of Glasgow and Ashton Lane, a bohemian quarter of ornate sandstone tenements and cobbled streets which are well worth exploring.
+In Glasgow’s West End, includes the University of Glasgow and Ashton Lane, a bohemian quarter of ornate sandstone tenements and cobbled streets which are well worth exploring.
 You will also find an outstanding range of vintage and design stores, cafes, and bars.

 For shopping, head to Style Mile, the area between Buchanan Street and Argyle Street, packed full of high street stores, independent boutiques, and vintage fashion shops.
 Glasgow is UK’s best shopping destination outside of London.